Top 30+ Celtic Symbols And Their Meanings

 Celtic Wheel of Taranis symbol

-Having familiarized yourself with the variety of images of the pagan pantheon, it becomes clear why the key figure in beliefs in natural forces is Taranis, the god of thunder.
+Having familiarized with the variety of images of the pagan pantheon, it becomes clear why the key figure in the beliefs in natural forces is Taranis, the god of thunder.
 His mythological “brother” is the Roman Jupiter.
-Therefore, the image of a bearded hero, in whose hands lightning and a wheel, have been repeatedly found by archeology in the territories of the former Celtic civilization.
-Taranis united the sky, sun, lightning.
-His power formed the basis for the motifs of images for minting coins.
+Therefore, the image of the bearded hero, in the hands of lightning and wheel, is repeatedly found in archaeology in the territories of the former Celtic civilization.
+Taranis united the sky, the sun, and lightning.
+His power formed the basis of image motifs for coinage.

 7 Aven